MP 16x8/4x3 / N38 - neodymium magnet

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Wide application in modern technologies – find application in hard drives, electric motors, medical equipment and very highly developed apparatuses.
+- Wide application in modern technologies – find application in HDD drives, electric motors, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: